Head Gaskets 101: What They Are and How They Work in Your Vehicle

 Common methods of testing the head gasket for leaks are a compression test (using a pressure gauge), a leak test, or a chemical test to determine the hydrocarbons in the coolant.

-The cost of a replacement component (i.e., the head gasket itself) is usually relatively low, but there are significant labor costs involved in the replacement process.
+The cost of a replacement component (i.e., the head gasket itself) is usually relatively low, but significant labor costs are involved in the replacement process.

 The process of replacing and removing the cylinder head gasket is a tedious task.